keepsuit/laravel-opentelemetry/README.md

 Livewire components rendering is automatically traced.
 A span is created for each rendered component.

-You can disable it by setting `OT_INSTRUMENTATION_LIVEWIRE` to `false` or removing the `LivewireInstrumentation::class` from the config file.
+You can disable it by setting `OTEL_INSTRUMENTATION_LIVEWIRE` to `false` or removing the `LivewireInstrumentation::class` from the config file.

 #### Console commands

 Console commands are not traced by default.
 You can trace console commands by adding them to the `commands` option of `ConsoleInstrumentation`.

-You can disable it by setting `OT_INSTRUMENTATION_CONSOLE` to `false` or removing the `ConsoleInstrumentation::class` from the config file.
+You can disable it by setting `OTEL_INSTRUMENTATION_CONSOLE` to `false` or removing the `ConsoleInstrumentation::class` from the config file.

 Configuration options: